bplmaps/lmec-main-site/content/collections/reproductions.md

 +++
 ## Purchasing a reproduction

-{{< alert-box type="warning" title="Reproductions temporarily unavailbale" >}}
+{{< alert-box type="warning" title="Reproductions temporarily unavailable" icon="fas  >}}

 In Summer 2021, our reproduction for purchase service will be temporarily unavailable.
 Please check back in Fall 2021 for updates.
+Reproductions at low or no cost for nonprofit and government agencies are still available through the form below.

 {{</ alert-box >}}